 Silvergate’s Compliance Program includes monitoring and auditing to evaluate adherence to Silvergate’s policies and procedures.
 We note that, in accordance with the OIG Guidance, the nature, extent, and frequency of our compliance monitoring and auditing may vary according to new regulatory requirements, changes in business practices, and other considerations.

 Responding to Potential Violations

-When Silvergate becomes aware of potential violations of applicable laws, rules, regulations, or company policies and procedures, the company will promptly investigate such matters and make a determination as to whether the facts substantiate the existence of a violation.
+When Silvergate becomes aware of potential violations of applicable laws, rules, or regulations; or company policies or procedures, the company will promptly investigate such matters and make a determination as to whether the facts substantiate the existence of a violation.
 Silvergate will document the conduct of such investigations.

 Disciplinary and Corrective Action

 While each substantiated violation will be considered on a case-by-case basis, where appropriate we will utilize disciplinary action consistent with company policy to address violative conduct and to deter future violations.
 We will also work to determine the root cause of the violation and assess whether the violation is due to gaps in company policies or procedures and take appropriate corrective action designed to prevent future violations.